 How to Make Strawberry Spinach Salad

 To start preparing this strawberry spinach salad, grab a small bowl to mix the ingredients for your dressing.
-Combine ½ cup extra virgin olive oil, 2 tablespoons of apple cider vinegar, 1 tablespoon of lemon juice, 1 tablespoon of either honey or maple syrup, ¼ tablespoon ground mustard, 1½ tablespoons of poppy seeds and salt and pepper to taste.
+Combine olive oil, apple cider vinegar, lemon juice, honey or maple syrup, ground mustard, poppy seeds and salt and pepper to taste.

-Next, add your salad ingredients to a large bowl.
-To feed 4 to 6 people, include 6 cups of spinach, 2 cups of chopped strawberries, half a chopped red onion, 1 chopped avocado, about ½ cup of goat feta cheese and ¼ cup of chopped sprouted almonds
+Next, add your salad ingredients to a large bowl: spinach, chopped strawberries, chopped red onion, chopped avocado, crumbled goat feta cheese and chopped sprouted almonds.

 And there you have it — a nutrient-rich, heart-healthy and disease-fighting salad that can be served for lunch or dinner.
 Enjoy!